Research

 Bettina Callary (Canada): Editor of the International Sport Coaching Journal

-Kristen Dieffenbach (USA): Co-Chair
+Kristen Dieffenbach (USA): Member

 Larissa Galatti (Brazil): Member